Animals in Cyprus

 4) When the animal arrives a veterinary department vet will be at the airport to inspect the animal, if the animal arrives after 11 pm then it will have to stay at the airport until the next day for inspection.

-5) If the animal will stay in Cyprus indefinitely the fee is 167 cy pounds, if it will only be here for a while then the fee is less, depending on how long it will stay.
+5) If the animal will stay in Cyprus indefinitely the fee is the equivalent of what was 167 CY pounds, now 285.336 Euros, so with the directive that prices should not rise during the changeover we presume that this will have been rounded up to 300 Euros.
+If your animal will only be here for a while then the fee is less, depending on how long it will stay.

 (Please note that this information is provided as a guideline only, please make your own enquiries when moving an animal, this is not an official document.)